cliquot22/lensIQ/README.md

 # Class variables and constants
 There are constants for error/results values returned from the functions.
 More can be found on the [wiki](https://github.com/cliquot22/lensIQ/wiki) page.

-The `lensConfiguration` variable is where the results of calculations and motor step positions are stored.
+The `engValues` variable is where the results of calculations and motor step positions are stored.
 It is a list with format:
 ```
         {
             'tsLatest': (timestamp value),
-            (config):
+            (type):
             {
                 'value': (number),
                 'min': (number),